 Hosting is an often overlooked element that is essential for a high-performing website.
 Many business owners will opt for the least expensive hosting option.
 However, these options have some drawbacks, such as security, support, and performance.

 A reliable hosting company implements robust security measures, such as firewalls, intrusion detection systems, regular backups, and software updates.
-They also employ professionals knowledgeable about emerging threats and can promptly address any security vulnerabilities.
+They also employ professionals with in-depth knowledge of threat detection and response solutions to address any security vulnerabilities promptly.

 Additionally, with some hosting companies, your site’s pages load slowly.
 A website that loads detriments your search engine optimization slowly and creates a poor user experience.
 Mobile users are impatient and will bail and go to another website rather than wait for a slow-loading one.